ridozito/Privacy-Policy/README.md

 # Privacy-Policy
 Eurowindow - Privacy Policy
-The application Eurowindow, hereby defined as the app, requests the following potentially sensitive data:
+The application Eurowindow, here by defined as the app, requests the following potentially sensitive data:

 android.permission.CAMERA